 - Install the electrical plug back onto the sleeve.
 Turn the locking ring clockwise until it is snug.

-Once you have successfully completed the BMW mechatronics sealing sleeve and adapter replacement, the next step is to replace the oil pan and refill the system.
+Once you have successfully completed the BMW mechatronics sealing sleeve and adapter replacement, the next step is to replace the oil pan.

 - Install a new rubber gasket in the transmission oil pan.